davidgfnet/gba-patch-gen/tools/README.md

    is not strictly required but helps game performance (ie. by preserving the gamepak bus prefetch bit).

+ * irq-finder.py: Finds instructions and/or literal values where a game updates its IRQ handler function address.
+This address is placed at 0x03007FFC (or some mirror) and is used by the BIOS to pass interrupts to a user-defined routine.
+The output produced is a mixture of literal values but also str instructions that update said address.
+The patcher can decide to either patch the pool address or the store instruction.
+It is also capable of detecting certain memset code that results in 0x03007FF4 being cleared.
+   This address is used as a shadow IRQ handler address and must be preserved.

  * save-finder.py: Since FLASH and EEPROM are unavailable as storage mediums this script finds the relevant storage routines and produces patch information for them.
 A list of routine addresses is produced.

+ * rtc-finder.py: Finds RTC routines by looking for certain function prologues and produces a list of function addresses so that they can be hooked.

  * layout-finder.py: Produces some free-space / hole / header information for
    ROMs.
 The purpose is to enable certain patching methods to succeed.
 In